alexhidalgo/PropChat/README.md

 ##Wireframes
 Check out wireframes built using Moqups, a simple yet powerful prototyping tool for both UX designers and developers.

+##Interactive Prototype
+Here is an interactive prototype of PropChat that you can view online or download to your phone!
+Prototyping is an important tool for every designer and developer which is why making it interactive to show user workflow through the app is super important.

 ##Models
 - User
 	1. Email Type: String Unique: True